ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/STEAM.md

 [h3]Shield[/h3]
 [list]
 [*] Shield got a lot of love in this mod!
-[*] All her pistols have a higher fire rate
+[*] All her pistols have a higher fire rate (you can spam the fire button in vanilla to achieve the same thing, but it makes for tired fingers!)
-[*] Her guns don't have alts, so now they have a description!
+[*] Her guns don't have alts, so now they all have descriptions [*] 1-shot criticals with her Revolver! ([i]community suggestion[/i]) [*] Shield Bash can breach fast with a bash then a kick [*] Rifle Resistant Shield gets an entirely new alt, Emergency Grenade.
+Sacrifice armor to explode where you stand.
+Good for protecting your health from melee, very versatile, and probably OP with maxed-out skills
-[*] Shield Bash can breach fast with a bash then a kick [*] 1-shot criticals with her Revolver! ([i]community suggestion[/i]) [*] Her SMG deals AP damage now and lasts longer [/list]
+[*] Her SMG deals AP damage now and lasts longer [/list]